psychose-club/IBO/README.md

 and you <3

-Stay safe and make the  world to a better place!
+Stay safe, love and accept other people, please! <3

 <p align="right">(<a href="#readme-top">back to top</a>)</p>